 I know better than to say we have responsible adults to chaperone us.

 Mary comes over with her father.
 We speak in Spanish, the gist of which is that none of the girls can go with us.
 Mike Sr. explains how miraculous it is to perform at the Cathedral in New York.
 Her father thought St Patrick’s was a bar.
 He still refuses to relent.
-Mike Sr. says they could travel with his family just for the Easter performance.
+Mike Sr. says they can travel with his family just for the Easter performance.
 No tour of the South for the Jacettes.
 They’re devastated.
 Jack is even comforting Edi, drawing nasty looks from the parents.

 Twenty minutes later we’re at Grant’s.
 He has a lookout and knows the moment we pull up.
 All his friends are car buffs.
-Soon Tam and Steve have their hoods up, showing off their massive V-8 engines.
+Soon Tam and Steve have their hoods up, showing off the massive V-8 engines.
 Gas is now over a buck, but the Uncles say not to worry.
 They have us covered.
 I bet.
 The girls are all loving Max.

 Clyde jumps in, standing in the back, throws out his arms, and begins singing the De Soto jingle,